BenCat07/Voxalia/FAQ.md

 ### What ports do I need to forward to run a server?

 - By default, Voxalia singleplayer and server open up on port 28010.
 You can edit this in your launch command options (first argument is always the port).
-- Note that port forwarding is partially autoamted by the internals and it generally isn't required that you manually forward ports.
+- Note that port forwarding is partially automated by the internals and it generally isn't required that you manually forward ports.

 ### How does Voxalia compare to similar games?

 - We've got better graphics than most (optionally, there's also a less pretty 'fast' render mode).
-- We use better/more-modern tech than most (OpenGL 4.3 for example, or C# as the primary language).
+- We use better/more-modern tech than most (OpenGL 4.3 for example, and C# as the primary language).
 - We have more complex/fun survival situations than most:
 	- You not only can build bases, you can fully interact with the terrain and build a base even where there was ground before (Similar to Minecraft).
 	- You can do really cool and fancy things, like place automated powered turrets (Similar to ARK).